-Mel Gibson yelling that his freedom could not be taken is possibly one of the most quoted movie scenes of the 90s.
-Nominated for 10 Academy Awards and picking up five the year of its release, this epic war drama is about legendary Scottish warrior William Wallace (played by Gibson), who led the Scots in the First War of Scottish Independence again King Edward I of England around 1300.
-Although the film was criticized for factual inaccuracies, the gory and ambitious battle scenes coupled with love, patriotism and treachery has made the film about an underdog battling his mightier enemies a cult classic.
+Mel Gibson yelling that his freedom cannot be taken is one of the most quoted movie scenes of all time.
+Nominated for 10 Academy Awards and picking up five the year of its release, this epic war drama is about Scottish warrior William Wallace (played by Gibson), who led the Scots in the First War of Scottish Independence against King Edward I of England in the 1300s.
+The gory and ambitious battlescenes , engaging performances and themes of love, patriotism and treachery make the f ilm an enduring classic that still holds up to this very day.

 END OF STORY